API’s And Data: Risks Facing Online Businesses

 - Correct broken access.
 It prevent hackers to access user accounts and modify data or admin rights.

-The Future of APIs and Businesses
+The Future of APIs

 There is no alternative to careful, controlled system security.